 Artistic Director and Conductor

-ULLI REINER, a Grammy Education Finalist for 2017 and a four time Grammy nominee is the epitome of music.
+Ulli Reiner is a Grammy Education Finalist for 2017 and a four time Grammy nominee.
 Music is her life as an educator, conductor and violinist.
-She is the Orchestra Director for the Poway Unified School District since 1983 located in San Diego, California.
+Ms. Reiner is the Orchestra Director for the Poway Unified School District since 1983 located in San Diego, California.
 Ms. Reiner is an adjunct faculty member of Palomar College, Concertmaster of the Palomar College Symphony Orchestra, founder, Orchestra Manager and Concertmaster of the PUSD Adult School Poway Community Symphony Orchestra and Artistic Director of the PUSD Adult School Poway Community Symphonette.
 Ms. Reiner is also Artistic Director and co-founder of the Youth Philharmonic Orchestra of San Diego-Intermediate Symphony, Suzuki School and formerly conductor and co-founder of the Civic Youth Orchestra-Intermediate String Orchestra and Chamber String ensembles.
 She was the founder and Orchestra Director of the Poway High School Symphony and has taught orchestra at Mt.
 Carmel High School, Black Mountain Middle School, Mesa Verde Middle School, and Meadowbrook Middle School.
 She is currently the Orchestra Director at Bernardo Heights Middle School, Twin Peaks Middle School, and also is the instructor for the Music Appreciation classes offered to non-music students.

 As a professional violinist, she has performed with the San Diego Symphony, San Diego Opera, Starlight Opera, San Diego Chamber Orchestra, St. Louis Municipal Opera, the St. Louis Philharmonic, and the Alexandria String Quartet.
 As a certified private instructor of Suzuki and traditional violin, her students have won numerous awards and scholarships leading to professional careers in music.
 She has performed under conductors Leonard Slatkin, Alexis Hauser, David Atherton, Peter Eros, and Walter Susskind to name a few.
 She has also enjoyed performing in the entertainment industry under such great artists as Andy Williams, Henry Mancini, Johnny Matthias, Angela Landsbury, Carol Channing, Yul Brynner, Lauren Bacall, Vincent Price and Zero Mostel among many other top performers.
 She has also worked in the recording industry having made commercials for both local and national companies.